HepLib/heplib.github.io/install.md

 Installation of HepLib
 ===
 **HepLib** uses a few external routines or libraries, one needs to install these requried libraries before the installation of **HepLib**.
-A install script is provided for automatica installation of these required libraries and **HepLib** itself, one can also install the external libraries and binary programs mannually.
+A install script is provided for automatica installation of these required libraries and **HepLib** itself, one can also install the external libraries and binary programs, and compile **HepLib** mannually.

 Using the install script
 ---